nerdfiles/hn-heartbeat/readme.markdown

 ##Overview

-This is a Backbone.js/Marionette application with Python/Django backend and REST-ful API which depends on Django REST Framework.
-Grunt.js and Twitter's Bower are used for automation via JavaScript and frontend library/package management.
+This is a Backbone.js/Marionette application with Python/Django backend and
+REST-ful API which depends on Django REST Framework.
+Grunt.js and Twitter's
+Bower are used for automation via JavaScript and frontend library/package
+management.

-The app follows a custom RequireJS + Marionette architecture for modular view style, behaviors, and JavaScript resources.
-Effectively, "apps" (modules) reveal modular views for re-use and lazily loaded resources.
+The app follows a custom RequireJS + Marionette architecture for modular view
+style, behaviors, and JavaScript resources.
+Effectively, "apps" (modules)
+reveal modular views for re-use and lazily loaded resources.

 ##MVP Spec

 1. On the landing page, user enters their HN ID
-2. On the main page, user is presented with a line chart showing their Karma score over time (3 lines - 1 for karma from submissions, 1 for karma from comments, and the combined total).
+2. On the main page, user is presented with a line chart showing their Karma
+   score over time (3 lines - 1 for karma from submissions, 1 for karma from
+   comments, and the combined total).
-3. Then just display out below the chart a nicely displayed list of each submission, comment, date, and karma points.
+3. Then just display out below the chart a nicely displayed list of each
+   submission, comment, date, and karma points.

+###Future Goals

+Enable a broader definition of "user" to include all popular social networks,
+fitting content to a "karma" model.
+Concepts such as "liking" can be treated
+analogously as an "upvote"; and these can be applied to any type of content, where it is a "comment", "post".

+A singular post can be treated as a simple Hypermedia object which may have
+various interaction handles depending on the type of post that it is, which
+exposes a content type: text, image, etc.

+A user can be given a time series graph which exposes over time the behavior
+of their posting habits in terms of the implied Hypermedia Persona, given the
+coupling of second-order content ("post", etc.) to first-order content
+("image", etc.).

 ##Development